bjssacademy/fundamentals-clean-code/04thinkingbig.md

 A module should:

 - Do a job
+- Expose an interface so we can ask for that job to be done
 - Hide the algorithms needed to do that job
 - Hide the data structures meeded to do that job
-- Present a minimal programming interface to ask that the job gets done

 This was a foundation of Object-Oriented Programming, and also of every module or package system that we see today.